- The Fritz | Thursday, April 11, 2019 at 6pm

 SEE MAP HERE.

-This spring, NC State LIVE and Visit Centennial team up to present a series of sunset concerts by Lake Raleigh.
-These free outdoor events will feature an amazing lineup of musicians: Diali Cissokho & Kaira Ba on April 12 and Holy Ghost Tent Revival on May 10.
+NC State LIVE and Visit Centennial have teamed up to present a series of sunset concerts by the beautiful Lake Raleigh.
+These free outdoor events will feature an amazing lineup of musicians – join us this spring on the 2nd and 4th Thursdays of April and May.

-Bring your picnic blankets and lawn chairs for a family friendly good time.
-Food trucks will be on-site beginning at 5:30.
+Bring your picnic blankets and lawn chairs for a family-friendly good time.
+Opening bands will take the stage at 6pm.
+Food trucks will be on site beginning at 5:00pm.
 Free Parking.